designrl/designrl.github.io/draft.md

 <video class="b-lazy" data-src="https://storage.googleapis.com/quickdraw-models/sketchRNN/designrl/ant_views.mp4" type="video/mp4" autoplay muted playsinline loop style="display: block; margin: auto; width: 100%;" ></video>
 </div>

 In this work, we experiment on continuous control environments from Roboschool<dt-cite key="roboschool"></dt-cite>, based on the open source Bullet<dt-cite key="pybullet"></dt-cite> physics engine, and the Box2D<dt-cite key="box2d"></dt-cite> section of the OpenAI Gym<dt-cite key="openai_gym"></dt-cite> set of environments.
+For simplicity, we first present results of anecdotal examples obtained over a single representative experimental run to convey qualitative results such as morphology and its relationship to performance.
+A more comprehensive quantitative study based on multiple runs using different random seeds will be presented in a later section.

 The *RoboschoolAnt-v1*<dt-fn>A compatible version of this environment is also available in PyBullet which was used for visualization.</dt-fn> environment features a four-legged agent called the *Ant*.
 The body is supported by 4 legs, and each leg consists of 3 parts which are controlled by 2 motor joints.
 The bottom right diagram in the below figure describes the initial orientation of the agent.<dt-fn>The length of each part of a leg is controlled by the $\Delta x$ and $\Delta y$ distances from its joint connection.
 A size parameter also controls the radius of each leg part.</dt-fn>

+In our experiment, we keep the volumetric mass density of all materials, along with the parameters of the motor joints identical to the original environment, and allow the 36 parameters (3 parameters per leg part, 3 leg parts per leg, 4 legs in total) to be learned.
+In particular, we allow each part to be scaled to a range of $\pm$ 75\% of its original value.
+This allows us to keep the sign and direction for each part to preserve the original intended structure of the design.

 <div style="text-align: center;">
 <img src="assets/img/ant_orig.jpg" style="display: block; margin: auto; width: 100%;"/>